YangWu1227/surveyr/tests/testthat/_snaps/apply-topline-multiselect.md

       apply_topline_multiselect(list_df = list_df, weight = 3, caption = captions,
         parent = parents)
     Error <simpleError>
-      The arguments 'weight', 'caption', and 'parent' must be character and logical vectors, respectively
+      The arguments 'weight', 'caption', and 'parent' must be a character, a list, and a logical vector, respectively

 ---